-When it comes to our skin and ageing, we put a lot of trust in skin care companies and their bold beauty claims.
+When it comes to our skin and ageing, we put a lot of trust in skincare companies and their bold beauty claims.

 Yet in reality, when you look at the long list of conditions associated with ageing skin;

-- Dry skin
+- dry skin

-- Crow’s feet
+- crow’s feet

-- Loose jowls
+- loose jowls

-- Sagging jawline,
+- sagging jawline,

-- Forehead wrinkles
+- forehead wrinkles

-- Thin and transparent skin
+- thin and transparent skin

-- Loss of fat beneath the skin
+- loss of fat beneath the skin

-- Decrease in cellular turnover
+- a decrease in cellular turnover

 It should come as no surprise then, that there isn’t just one miracle cure in the jar that can target all of these skin conditions at any one time.

-Fortunately this is where cosmeceuticals step in, active ingredients that have a great deal of scientific research behind them, which can make a visible difference to the skin.
+So what’s a girl or guy for that matter to do?
+Fortunately, this is where cosmeceuticals step in, active ingredients that have a great deal of scientific research behind them, which can make a visible difference to the skin.

-He discovered that by topically applying retinoic to the skin, it could be used to treat wrinkles.
+The term cosmeceutical was coined by a leading dermatologist Albert Kligman, he discovered that by topically applying retinoic to the skin, it could be used to treat wrinkles.

-So what does the term cosmeceutical really mean?
+What does the term cosmeceutical mean?